Measuring and Improving Chain-of-Thought Reasoning in Vision-Language Models

-\paragraph{Candidate Answers} We can potentially evaluate whether the outputs from VLMs match or closely resemble ground truth inference or reasoning steps, similar to the practice in previous work~\cite{DBLP:conf/nips/LuMX0CZTCK22, DBLP:journals/corr/abs-2307-12626}.
+\paragraph{Candidate Answers.} We can potentially evaluate whether the outputs from VLMs match or closely resemble ground truth inference or reasoning steps, similar to the practice in previous work~\cite{DBLP:conf/nips/LuMX0CZTCK22, DBLP:journals/corr/abs-2307-12626}.
 However, this approach has two notable shortcomings: (1) The evaluation of natural language generation has been a persistent challenge, lacking a universally accepted approach~\cite{DBLP:journals/csur/SaiMK23}; (2) Although we provide ground truth answers for each image, some alternative predictions may also be correct, regarding the nature of abductive reasoning~\cite{walton2014abductive}.
 To address the above issues, we formulate \benchmark as a multiple-choice question answering task, requiring VLMs to select the most likely inference/answer from the six candidates provided.
-We prompt LLMs using the same stage-1 procedure, but to generate potential candidate inference/answers instead of reasoning steps.
+We prompt LLMs using the same stage-1 procedure to generate potential candidate inference/answers.
 These candidate answers maintain relevance to the provided image while incorporating factual inaccuracies when compared to the ground truth.
-The prompts adopted are shown in Figure \ref{fig:candidate}.
-After several rounds of our stage-1 process, we identify that a simple prompt generates the most appealing examples instead of the complex one used for reasoning chain generation.
+The prompts adopted are shown in Appendix~\ref{sec:prompt}.